MohammedAmer1993/alx-system_engineering-devops/0x00-shell_basics/README.md

-11-lists                     alot of lists in working dir and parent and some other dir 12-file_type		     print type of iamfile in tmp 13-symbolic_link             create a symbolic link to /bin/ls called __ls__
+11-lists                     alot of lists in working dir and parent and some other dir 12-file_type		     print type of iamfile in tmp 13-symbolic_link             create a symbolic link to /bin/ls called __ls__ 14-copy_html		     copy html files to parent dir without override ande with update only